 Below is a summary of various tips gathered from experts about how to find the best quality olive oil.
 You can also find more information on Mueller's website, Truth in Olive Oil.

-Storage and tasting: Find a seller who stores the oil in clean, temperature-controlled stainless steel containers topped with an inert gas such as nitrogen to keep oxygen at bay, and bottles it as they sell it; ask to taste it before buying.
+Harvest date: Insist on a harvest date, and try to purchase oils only from the current year's harvest.
+Look for "early harvest" or "fall harvest." | Storage and tasting: Find a seller who stores the oil in clean, temperature-controlled stainless steel containers topped with an inert gas such as nitrogen to keep oxygen at bay, and bottles it as they sell it; ask to taste it before buying. |

 Sources: